washingtonsteven/stevenwa-sh/src/pages/posts/2018-03-31-gatsby-drafts/index.md

 ```
 Simple!

-However, we will want to use this variable while we are setting up pages, so we won't be reading this environment file in

-However, we will want to use the [`dotenv`][dotenv] package from npm to load out variables
+However, we will want to use the [`dotenv`][dotenv] package from npm to load out variable and inject it into the the node's context.

 ## Editing Page Context

+in `gatsby-node.js`, we get load the our drafts variable and inject it into page contexts so we are modify our queries.

 ## Updating GraphQL queries